BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-5/what_is_react.md

   render() {
     return (
       <button onClick={this.handleClick}>
-        {this.state.isToggleOn ? true : false}
+        {this.state.isToggleOn ?
+"On" : "Off"}
       </button>
     );
   }